 A practical way to consider the FIP resources that ISSF offers is by the MSC Performance Indicator(s) (PIs) they relate to:

-- The graphic on the left shows MSC Principles and the Performance Indicators under each.
+- The graphic below shows MSC Principles and the Performance Indicators under each.
 A FIP may be targeting improvement in certain PIs on the path to MSC certification.

-- We’re developing an interactive tool to help you quickly match your FIP needs, based on MSC Performance Indicators, to ISSF resources.
+- Our FIP Resources Finder is an interactive tool to help you quickly match your FIP needs, based on MSC Performance Indicators, to ISSF resources.